Periodic Freight Demand Estimation for Large-scale Tactical Planning: Introduction

-Freight demand forecasting works mainly focus on small networks of port terminals \citep{milenkovic2017container} with either statistical models \citep{schulze2009forecasting} or neural networks \citep{tsai2017using}.
-With the recent development in intelligent transport systems and availability of large sources of data, forecasting methods have been shifting from model-based statistical models to data-driven machine learning approaches and more specifically deep learning models \citep{Karlaftis2011}.
-Neural networks challenge the statistical models such as AR processes and Holt Winters method \citep{holt2004forecasting, winters1960forecasting} with their augmented capacity to model non-linearities \citep{hornik1989}.
-The capacity of neural networks to model complex data to forecast traffic flows is increasingly exploited \citep{nguyen2018deep}.
+We now turn our attention to the extensive body of literature in statistics and machine learning \efsec{dealing with} time series forecasting. \greta{Statistical methods have focused on parametric models informed by domain expertise, such as autoregressive processes, moving averages \citep{box2015time}, and exponential smoothing \citep{gardner1985exponential}.
+Methods have been developed for univariate seasonal time series, such as seasonal ARIMA \citep{box2015time} and Holt Winter's method \citep{holt2004forecasting, winters1960forecasting}.
+Vector autoregressive (VAR) models extend the autoregressive (AR) models to multivariate time series prediction problems \citep{lutkepohl2013introduction}.
+They capture interrelationships among multiple variables, and Vector Error-Correction (VEC) models are preferably used when the time series are cointegrated.
+However, the number of parameters in VAR and VEC models is large for problems with many variables.
+This can lead to uncertainty in the estimation of the parameters which, in turn, may lead to inaccurate predictions \citep{litterman1986forecasting}.
+More recently, the machine learning \citep{ahmed2010empirical} and deep learning \citep{Goodfellow2016} literature have provided non-parametric models that learn temporal dynamics in a data-driven manner.} The capacity of neural networks to model complex data to forecast, for instance, traffic flows is increasingly exploited \citep{nguyen2018deep}.
 The Long Short-Term Memory (LSTM) recurrent neural network \citep{hochreiter1997long, sutskever2014} is a successful architecture to model both short-term and long-term dependencies \citep{Langkvist2014}.
-Nevertheless, empirical evidence shows that it is still hard to achieve a level of accuracy comparable to that of classic time series models \citep[e.g.,][]{makridakis2018statistical}.
+Nevertheless, empirical evidence \efsec{suggests} that it is still hard to achieve a level of accuracy comparable to that of classic time series models \citep[e.g.,][]{makridakis2018statistical} \efsec{often due to limited data quantity}.

+\greta{Both models from machine learning and statistics have been used and compared for a variety of applications, including transportation \citep{Karlaftis2011}.
+In this context we distinguish studies focusing on one particular carrier (our setting) from those studying freight flow from a transport system perspective.
+In the latter case, they often consider a strategic setting requiring long-term demand forecasts \citep[e.g.,][]{Jong2004,Cambridge2008,Chow2010}.
+The literature focusing on a specific freight carrier and, in particular, on intermodal transportation is scarce.
+A few works have, however, focused on forecasting intermodal demand over small networks of port terminals \citep{milenkovic2017container} with either statistical models \citep{schulze2009forecasting} or neural networks \citep{tsai2017using}.}